North Carolina's Death-by-Vehicle (Vehicular Homicide) Laws and Penalties

 What Is Misdemeanor Death-by-Vehicle in North Carolina?

-"Misdemeanor death-by-vehicle," on the other hand, involves causing the death of another person while committing a traffic violation other than DWI, such as texting-while-driving, speeding, or reckless driving.
+"Misdemeanor death-by-vehicle," on the other hand, involves causing the death of another person while committing a traffic violation other than DWI, such as texting while driving, speeding, or reckless driving.

-What's the Definition of Legal Causation?
+What's the Definition of Legal Causation for Purposes of North Carolina's Death-by-Vehicle Law?

 A motorist can't be convicted of death-by-vehicle unless there's proof that the motorist's impairment or traffic violation was a legal cause of the death.
 In other words, there needs to be a direct link between the defendant's unlawful driving and the death.

-Death-by-Vehicle Penalties in North Carolina
+Death-by-Vehicle (Vehicular Homicide) Penalties in North Carolina

-• Misdemeanor death-by-vehicle.
 Misdemeanor death-by-vehicle is a class A1 misdemeanor.
 A conviction carries up to 150 days in jail and fines in an amount deemed appropriate by the judge.

-• Felony death-by-vehicle.
 Felony death-by-vehicle is a class D felony.
 Convicted motorists face 38 to 160 months in prison and fines in an amount deemed appropriate by the judge.

-• Aggravated felony death-by-vehicle.
 A motorist who commits felony death-by-vehicle and has a prior DWI conviction is guilty of "aggravated felony death-by-vehicle," a class D felony.
 A conviction carries 64 to 160 months in prison and fines in an amount deemed appropriate by the judge.

 All motorists convicted of death-by-vehicle face license revocation for at least a year.